instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 ## Conclusion

-At the end of the day its not really about embedding systems, its about good old information retrival, query understanding, rewriting, etc. That's where the magic happens.
+This isnt about fancy embedding tricks, its just plain old information retrival and query understanding.
+The beauty of instructor is that it simplifies modeling the complex and lets you define the output of the language model, the prompts, and the payload we send to the backend in a single place.

+## What's Next?

 With `instructor`, you're not just working with extraction of structured data, you're building a model of a system and presenting it to the language model.
-It super charges function calling to reason about multiple calls to many systes in a pythonic way.
+It super charges function calling to reason about multiple calls to many systems in a pythonic way.

-## What's Next?

-The real game-changer isn't just smarter algorithms; it's the collaboration between expert users and AI engineers.
-Experts bring domain-specific insights, but how do you distill this wisdom into tool use?
-That's the gap I'm trying to tackle next.
-I'm building a platform that fosters collaboration between the two, making it easier to fine-tune prompts or even the language models themselves real-world expertise.
-Intrigued?
+But better structured output is just the beginning.
+The untapped goldmine is in the usage, not the tool.
+Collaboration between experts and AI engineers is what will bring domain-specific insights, but how do you distill this wisdom into tool use?

+I'm building a platform that fosters collaboration between the two, making it easier to iterate on prompts or even create a gold label dataset and finetune the language models themselves from real-world expertise.
+Interested?
 Visit [useinstructor.com](https://useinstructor.com) and take our survey.
 Together, let's create tools that are as brilliant as the minds using them.